Banega's Europa League heroics show he could have been a great - he just didn't want to be | Goal.com

 It was his man of the match performance, assist included, that saw Sevilla past Roma in the last 16, while in the following round a pinpoint cross allowed Ocampos to break the deadlock against Wolves in the dying minutes.

 Another memorable showing was to follow in the semis as Manchester United stars Paul Pogba and Bruno Fernandes were played off the pitch by the squat Rosario native.
-Nobody in the Rheinenergiestadion registered more touches or completed more passes than Banega, who with veteran Jesus Navas kept his side ticking throughout their narrow 2-1 upset of the Red Devils.
+Nobody in the Rheinenergiestadion registered more touches or completed more passes than Banega, who, along with Jesus Navas, kept his side ticking throughout their narrow 2-1 upset of the Red Devils.

 “Saying it is my last game also gives me pangs of nostalgia,” he told reporters after the game.
 “But we have to go out with everything to win the final.
 We know it's difficult, we will rest and go for it.”